Minimal Change Disease

 MCD causes nephrotic syndrome, usually without hypertension or azotemia; microscopic hematuria occurs in about 20% of patients, mainly adults.
 Azotemia can occur in secondary cases and in patients > 60 yr.
 Albumin is lost in the urine of patients with MCD more so than larger serum proteins probably because MCD causes changes in the charge barrier that affect albumin selectively.

-Renal biopsy is required in atypical cases and in adults.
+Renal biopsy is required in adults and in children with atypical presentations.
 Electron microscopy demonstrates edema with diffuse swelling (effacement) of foot processes of the epithelial podocytes (see Figure: Electron microscopic features in immunologic glomerular disorders.).
 Complement and Ig deposits are absent on immunofluorescence.
 Although effacement is not observed in the absence of proteinuria, heavy proteinuria may occur with normal foot processes.

 Spontaneous remissions occur in 40% of cases, but most patients are given corticosteroids.
 About 80 to 90% of patients respond to initial corticosteroid therapy (eg, prednisone 60 mg/m2 po once/day for 4 to 6 wk in children and 1 to 1.5 mg/kg po once/day for 6 to 8 wk in adults), but 40 to 73% of responders relapse.
 Patients who respond (ie, have cessation of proteinuria or a diuresis if edema is present) should continue prednisone for another 2 wk and change to a maintenance regimen to minimize toxicity (2 to 3 mg/kg on alternate days for 4 to 6 wk in children and for 8 to 12 wk in adults, tapering during the next 4 mo).
 More prolonged initial therapy and slower tapering of prednisone lower relapse rates.
 Nonresponsiveness may be due to underlying focal sclerosis that was missed on biopsy due to sampling error.